VincentBockstael/makerskills2c/README.md

 ## Installing Python, PIP, and libraries:

 Python is a language ...
 We use it to read data from the computer mouse, and send out to our synthesis model.

-### Windows:
--

- - python
- - rtmidi
+You can download and install python and pip from [here](https://www.python.org/downloads/).
+Follow the instructions in the installer.

+libraries:

  - pythonosc
  - ibusb or openUSB (brew install libusb or sudo apt-get install libusb)
  - python-rtmidi (pip3 install python-rtmidi)

-### IOS:
--

- - python
- - rtmidi
- - pythonosc
- - ibusb or openUSB (brew install libusb or sudo apt-get install libusb)
- - python-rtmidi (pip3 install python-rtmidi)

-### Ubuntu:
--

- - python
- - rtmidi
- - pythonosc
- - ibusb or openUSB (brew install libusb or sudo apt-get install libusb)
- - python-rtmidi (pip3 install python-rtmidi)

 ## Installing g++:
--
 G++ is a compiler for C++ code.
 We need it to build the c++ source code.
 [Here](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/) you can find how to install g++ for each operating system.